red-life/ipinfo/README.md

 ```

 ## Run tests
-First of all generate mocks using `make generate_mocks`.
+First of all, generate mocks using `make generate_mocks`.
 Then you must put ".mmdb" files into internal/adapters/maxmind/tmp.
-Now you can run tests using command below:\
+Now you can run tests using the command below:\
 `make test`

 ## Endpoints